yumoxu/marge/README.md

 ```

 ## Preparing benchmark data
 Since we are not allowed to distribute **DUC** clusters and summaries, you can request DUC 2005-2007 from [NIST](https://www-nlpir.nist.gov/projects/duc/data.html).
 After acquiring the data, gather each year's clusters and summaries under `data/duc_cluster` and `data/duc_summary`, respectively.
-For instance, DUC 2006's clusters and  summaries should be found under `data/duc_cluster/2006/`, `data/topics/2006.sgml` and `data/duc_summary/2006/`, respectively.
+For instance, DUC 2006's clusters and  summaries should be found under `data/duc_cluster/2006/` and `data/duc_summary/2006/`, respectively.
-For DUC queries: you don't have to prepare by yourself; we have put 3 `json` files for DUC 2005, 2006 and 2007 under `data/masked_query`, which contain a raw query and a masked query for each cluster.
+For DUC queries: you don't have to prepare queries by yourself; we have put 3 `json` files for DUC 2005-2007 under `data/masked_query`, which contain a raw query and a masked query for each cluster.
 Queries will be fetched from these files at test time.

 **TD-QFS** data can be downloaded from [here](https://talbaumel.github.io/TD-QFS/files/TD-QFS.zip).
 You can also use the processed version [here](https://drive.google.com/file/d/1fPZFRAfaojJNEeyk7cKEMlVti1UhIfFs/view?usp=sharing).